Classification of Cellular Fake Surfaces: Classification of Acyclic Cellular Fake surfaces

 \section{Classification of Acyclic Cellular Fake surfaces}

-In this section, we discuss the classification of acyclic cellular fake surfaces of complexities 1, 2, 3, 4 and 5 in the case of no small disks.
+In this section, we discuss the classification of acyclic cellular fake surfaces of complexities 1, 2, 3, and 4, along with complexity 5 in the case of no disks of boundary length 1 and 2, which we henceforth call small disks.
 Full data for the classification can be found on GitHub at \url{https://github.com/lucasfagan/Fake-Surfaces}.
 Acyclic cellular fake surfaces of complexity 1 are classified in \cite{ikeda1971acyclic}, and there are two of them: one spine of the three ball, the abalone, and one non-spine.